<- Back to main blog

 Since you’re already building a map feature, why not style it to make it look on-brand?
 Why not add geocoding capabilities or travel distance matrices?

-Thanks to the hard-working technical writers of Google, all of these possibilities are now within your reach.
+Thanks to Google’s hardworking technical writers, all these possibilities are now accessible to you.

 These benefits are just some of the great things API technical writers bring to the table with their documentation, but they should be enough to convince anyone that API documentation is a crucial component of the rising API economy.